qkost/raiders-of-the-lost-dice/Encounters/15 Stonecage Cliffs Underdark.md

 - **Hidden Knowledge**: A secret section with forbidden texts.
 - Scroll Set
 	- [Glyph of Warding](https://www.dndbeyond.com/spells/2125-glyph-of-warding) - When triggered, the glyph erupts with magical energy in a 20-foot-radius sphere centered on the glyph.
 The sphere spreads around corners.
 Each creature in the area must make a Dexterity saving throw.
-A creature takes 5d8 acid, damage on a failed saving throw, or half as much damage on a successful one.
+A creature takes 12d8 thunder damage on a failed saving throw, or half as much damage on a successful one.
 	- [Prehistoric Figurine of Wonderous Power: T-Rex](https://www.dndbeyond.com/magic-items/7102432-prehistoric-figurine-of-wondrous-power-jasper)
 	- Spells
 		- Contingency